icdh99/cfdna/README.md

 The required arguments of this subcommand are:
 `python cfdna_practical.py generate-fasta --dataset 'name of dataset' --freqfile 'file.txt' --lenfile 'file.txt'`

 Freqfile indicates a file that harbours the frequencies of reads per chromosome.

+Lenfile indicates a file that harbours the length of each sequence, each written on a newline.
 This file can be generated with the function make_file_with_freqlengths found in the file otherfunctions.py.
-It is a .txt file and looks the following:

-chr1    473764

-chr2    734635

-...

-Lenfile indicates a file that harbours the length of each sequence, each written on a newline.

 Dataset indicates the name of the dataset that you are analysing so that this can be used to write new filenames.